 MVCA Checks Up on the Watershed

 Watershed Report Cards provide a CHECK UP on the current state of many of Ontario’s watersheds in terms of lakes, rivers, streams, groundwater and forest conditions.
-The report cards report on three resource categories: surface water quality, forest conditions, and groundwater quality.
+The report cards take a look at three resource categories: surface water quality, forest conditions and wetland.
 The purpose of the report cards is to inform people living in Ontario about local conditions and to provide a management and evaluation tool for Conservation Authorities and other practitioners to measure environmental change and target programs.

 Mississippi Watershed Results

-These lower water quality and riparian grades can be linked as surface water quality is dependent somewhat on the filtering properties of a well -vegetated shoreline.
-Topography does play a role in the forest and riparian conditions of the eastern part of the watershed as it is a more agriculture-rich and residential area while the western region is situated on the Canadian Shield and less populated.
 The good thing about these scores is that they can be improved upon through relatively simple actions such as riparian tree and shrub plantings that can done on a small scale on private land.
-MVC is reaching out to private landowners to help them play a role in improving the health of the watershed through a free shoreline plating program, lake stewardship planning help, and community based shoreline stewardship initiatives.
+MVCA is reaching out to private landowners to help them play a role in improving the health of the watershed through a free shoreline plating program, lake stewardship planning help and community based shoreline stewardship initiatives.

 Why CAs monitor their watersheds